 I even got rid of cable TV!
 And it turns out I don’t miss it at all because I realised how little I was using it.
 It also reminded me that there is plenty of free content on YouTube or elsewhere online if you know where to look, and after a while you’ll find yourself not missing what you never thought you’d live without.

 Other examples of unnecessary expenses may be your gym membership, or reducing your phone plan to a more minimal version.
-Don’t forget to include the subscriptions and memberships you pay for but rarely use too!
+Don’t forget to include the subscriptions and memberships you pay for but have no good use too!

 3. Make Money Without Spending It